Main fundraiser photo

 Emily often educates doctors, researchers and government agencies on these conditions, given her background in medical research and medical journalism plus her patient expertise.
 She's been sourced by peers in these fields as an expert.
 She has been consulted by national and local writers and journalists for edits on disability and chronic illness stories, scientific and medical misinformation, disability editing style guides and disability culture guidelines, accessible disability design issues and more.

-Earlier this year, Emily's service animal passed away after getting Covid following another infection.
-It has been a very hard year for her, but that hasn't stopped her from helping others.
+In early 2023, Emily's service animal passed away after getting Covid following another infection.
+It has been a very hard life for her, but that hasn't stopped her from helping others.

 Emily has fundraised care costs, housing, food and other expenses for countless disabled and chronically ill people for several years on Disability Twitter, Instagram, Facebook and Mastadon.
 She is a moderator of Disabled Social on Mastadon, a social media server by disabled people for disabled people.
 She helps with many medical research projects and consults with patients who suspect or are diagnosed with these conditions (some of whom are directed to Emily by doctors, as they say Emily knows so much at this point that she basically has a medical degree).
 Emily advocates for funding for more research and government approved treatments on a weekly if not daily basis, working with patients, providers and researchers.
 Everyone deserves a good quality of life!